Which place is cheaper, Dayton or Asheville?

 Dayton is bigger, and its population is about 2.3 times larger than the population of Asheville.
 When comparing the population of Asheville vs. Dayton, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Asheville and Dayton.
 Many visitors come to Asheville in the summer for the hiking, the music scene, and the family-friendly experiences.

 In the summer, Asheville is around the same temperature as Dayton.
-Typically, the summer temperatures in Asheville in July are around 82°F (28°C), and Dayton is about 78°F (26°C).
+Typically, the summer temperatures in Asheville in July average around 82°F (28°C), and Dayton averages at about 78°F (26°C).

 People are often attracted to the plentiful sunshine in Dayton this time of the year.
 In Asheville, it's very sunny this time of the year.
 Asheville usually receives less sunshine than Dayton during summer.
 Asheville gets 268 hours of sunny skies, while Dayton receives 298 hours of full sun in the summer.